hashicorp/consul/website/source/api/acl/acl.html.md

 | ---------------- | ----------------- | ------------- | ------------ |
 | `NO`             | `none`            | `none`        | `none`       |

+-> **Note** - To use the login process to create tokens in any connected secondary datacenter, [ACL replication](/docs/agent/options.html#acl_enable_token_replication) must be enabled.
+Login requires the ability to create local tokens which is restricted to the primary datacenter and any secondary datacenters with ACL token replication enabled.

 ### Parameters

 - `AuthMethod` `(string: <required>)` - The name of the auth method to use for login.